How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Conclusion

 \section{Conclusion}

 Public defenders carry a constitutional mandate under conditions of scarcity.
-Through qualitative interviews with current and former public defenders, we examine whether AI can relieve parts of the burden.
-By categorizing public defense work into five pillars, we find that AI assistance is perceived to be most beneficial for time consuming evidence investigation tasks.
-We also document responsible AI use for public defenders, which include human verification of AI output, being aware of risks around over-reliance, and acknowledging that public defender work to some extent relies on human relationships and human judgment, which is hard for AI to replicate.
+Through qualitative interviews with public defenders, we examine whether AI can relieve parts of the burden.
+We categorize public defense work into five pillars, and we find that AI assistance is perceived to be most beneficial for time-consuming evidence investigation tasks.
+We identify three principles for responsible AI use by public defenders: human verification of AI output, awareness of over-reliance risks, and recognition that core aspects of public defense work rely on human relationships and judgment that AI cannot easily replicate.
 We envision a future in which NLP and AI are responsibly integrated into public institutions, strengthening equitable access to essential services and supporting the people who deliver them.
 While there are no simple solutions, several priorities stand out.
 First, move beyond the human–machine dichotomy and design interfaces that make humans and AI more effective together.
-Second, direct research toward tasks central to evidence investigation, such as span extraction and video summarization, which defenders identified as most practical.
+Second, direct research toward tasks central to evidence investigation, such as span extraction and video summarization, which public defenders identified as most practical.
 Third, invest in public defender–specific datasets and benchmarks to foster research and enable auditing of both open- and closed-source systems, including commercial tools.
-Finally, embrace locally deployable models that lower costs and safeguard confidentiality.
+Finally, prioritize the development of locally deployable models that lower costs and safeguard confidentiality.

 \beginsupplement